J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 $$i\hbar\pd{\Psi}{t}=\hat{\Ham}\Psi$$
 - In this case, the Hamiltonian operator is:
 $$\hat{\Ham}=\frac{\hat{p}^2}{2m}+\hat{V}$$
-- Similar definition to the Hamiltonian in [[Topics in Classical Mechanics]]
+- Similar definition to the Hamiltonian in [[Newtonian dynamics and non-inertial frames]]

 - All of these operators are _linear_